gertjana/gertjanassies.dev/content/240125_rust_on_esp32_2_hardware.md

  * be able to lock the cable with a solenoid (or simulated by a led)
  * Allow swiping a card to start charging (or simulated with a button)
  * Have a relay to apply power to the cable
- * Have a multicolor led to display the state of the charger (the M5 Stamp has a multicolor led onboard)
+ * Visualize the state of the charger (the M5 Stamp has a multicolor led onboard)

 Putting all this into a schematic it looks something like this